Chatham Manor: Antebellum

-Chatham remained known for its hospitality: Thomas Jefferson, James Monroe, and William Henry Harrison often visited Chatham, as later did Washington Irving.
+Chatham remained known for its hospitality: Thomas Jefferson and James Monroe often visited Chatham, as later did Washington Irving.
 Irving visited twice while researching his multi-volume biography of George Washington, for whom he was named.
+William Henry Harrison and John Tyler visited on their way to their inauguration as President and Vice-President in 1841.

 Hannah survived her last husband by nearly two decades, as did her disabled daughter Janet.
 The wealthy widow attempted to provide for her daughter's care and free her household's administrator, Charles, and 92 other enslaved people in her will.
 However, the Virginia Constitution of 1851 (and earlier Virginia laws) required manumitted slaves to leave the state within a year, and so (as had none other than late U.S. Supreme Court Justice John Marshall for a single slave), Hannah gave her each of slaves (other than Charles, who was freed outright) the choice of remaining enslaved in Virginia (but choosing their mistresses/masters) or manumission and a small stake to enable them to support themselves in another state or country.
 Her estate, other than the slaves, was valued at $15,000 to $20,000, so they could be provided for.
 However, her executor (presumably emboldened by Betty and her husband) sought court instruction regarding their duties.
 While the local Stafford court thought the enslaved people should be freed, the Virginia Supreme Court disagreed.
 In Williamson v.
 Coalter, 14 Gratton 394 (1858), a majority of three justices refused to uphold Hannah's testamentary wishes, although she had revised the will shortly before she died to circumvent another recent decision refusing to uphold manumissions (Bailey v.
 Poindexter's executor).
 Her neighbor Justice Richard C.L.
 Moncure dissented vehemently, joined by Justice Samuels, who died shortly after that.
 Lacy bought Chatham for about $35,000 but ultimately sold it in 1872 to a Pennsylvania banker for $23,900.